kerdl/ktmuscrap/README.md

 - Couldn't fucking care less
 - No one pays me for that
 - This is the last version,
-no further adaptations in case of changing schedule formats
+no further updates in case of changing schedule formats
 - L + Ratio

 ## Overview